 - Examples of types of email with their appropriate retentions

-Note: You should be familiar with the General Records Schedule (GRS) and how to apply it to your records before taking this class.
-If you have not used the GRS, register for our Trash or Treasure workshop.
+Prerequisite: You should be familiar with the General Records Schedule (GRS) and how to apply it to your records before taking this class.
+To gain this prerequisite knowledge, complete the Introduction to Harvard’s Records Schedule training, via the Harvard Training Portal, prior to attending.